alizahh-7/alizahh-7/README.md

 - 🎓 Pursuing **B.Tech in CSE**
 - 🌍 Passionate about **real-world impactful tech solutions**

-💡 Dedicated to growing as a developer, exploring **AI, hackathons, and open-source contributions**.
+💡 Dedicated to growing as a developer, actively participating in **AI hackathons, exploring AI & contributing to open-source**.

 ---